XenitAB/git-auth-proxy/README.md

   <img src="./assets/architecture.png">
 </p>

-Git Auth Proxy attemps to solve this problem by implementing its own authentication and authorization layer inbetween the client and the Git provider.
+Git Auth Proxy attempts to solve this problem by implementing its own authentication and authorization layer in between the client and the Git provider.
 It works by generating static tokens that are specific to a Git repository.
 These tokens are then written to a Kubernetes secret in the Kubernetes namespaces which should have access to the repositories.
-When a repository is cloned through the proxy, the token will be checked agains the repository cloned, and if valid it will be replaced with the correct credentials.
+When a repository is cloned through the proxy, the token will be checked against the repository cloned, and if valid it will be replaced with the correct credentials.
 The request will be denied if a token is used to clone any other repository which is does not have access to.

 ## How To